The “BEATITUDES” Part 8

 By looking at the sermon on the mount for the last few days, we understand the world in which we live and its process is just the opposite of God’s will and desires.
 The world likes the proud ones, not the poor in spirit and broken.
 They clap their hands for the exulted, glories and rejoicing ones, not for the mourning and weeping.
 The world stands in unity with the pomp and strong, and not with the meek ones and it does not cheer the thirsty and hungry for right living, instead, it mocks them.

 However, in contrast, those who receive God’s invitation to his Kingdom are the poor in spirit, broken, meek and thirst for right living and action and who do understand they cannot attain God’s kingdom even by their best works and efforts.
 They run to the cross where the savior of the world Jesus Christ died for their sins and they lean on him for salvation and entrance into His kingdom.

-Moreover, being merciful, pure in heart and peacemaking are foreign concepts to the fallen world.
-The reason is the ruler of this world, the devil, and his gangs (demons) are not merciful, pure in heart and peace-oriented.
-He is cruel, impure in heart, divisive and destructive in nature.
+Moreover, being merciful, pure in heart, and peacemaking are foreign concepts to the fallen world.
+The reason is the ruler of this world, the devil, and his gangs (demons) are not merciful, pure in heart, and peace-oriented.
+He is cruel, impure in heart, divisive, and destructive in nature.
 Jesus said and it is recorded in John 8:44, the devil, who is the father of many people in this world was a murderer from the beginning.
 He does not have truth in him.
-He lies and a liar from the very beginning.
+He lies and is a liar from the very beginning.